Middlesex Hospital

 Middlesex Hospital was a teaching hospital located in the Fitzrovia area of London, England.
 First opened as the Middlesex Infirmary in 1745 on Windmill Street, it was moved in 1757 to Mortimer Street where it remained until it was finally closed in 2005.
 Its staff and services were transferred to various sites within the University College London Hospitals NHS Trust.
-The Middlesex Hospital Medical School, with a history dating back to 1746, merged with the medical school of University College London in 1987.
+The Middlesex Hospital Medical School, with a history dating back to 1746, merged with UCL Medical School in 1987.